Start your free trial

 We'll deliver your lenses to your door as you need them for £12 per box of 30 lenses, with free delivery.

-Modify, pause or cancel your subscription at anytime online.
-It's no commitment and hassle-free.
+Easily modify, pause or cancel your subscription.
+It's no commitment and totally hassle-free.

 Making sense of your eye powers

 |L||Waldo Daily Lenses||8.5||14.2||-6.25||-0.75||180||+2.00|

 1. First things first, if you’ve got your glasses prescription in your hand – DROP IT.
 Your glasses prescription cannot be used to purchase contact lenses.
 A contact lens sits on the surface of the eye whereas a spectacle lens sits slightly further away.
 This difference in position affects the resulting power of the lens, and your optician needs to prescribe you contact lenses separately to glasses.
 Phew, glad we got that sorted.

 2. Grab your paper prescription (or turn your contact lens box on it’s side, all the key information has been typed on this too).